 However, there are benefits for your workout from eating specific foods beforehand.
 Carbohydrates can be a great fuel source to help with your performance (2).

+You’re probably also wondering when to eat before a workout to lose weight.
+That depends on what you’re eating.
 If you’re going to eat 2-3 hours before your workout, choose a protein source and slower digesting carbohydrate.
-Along with a lean protein source, some good examples for carbs could be:
+Along with a lean protein source, some good examples of carbs could be:

 • Whole wheat bread/toast